chayward3113/chayward3113.github.io/README.md

     4. Name your repository username.github.io where username is your username.
     5. Check the Add a README option.
     6. Click the Create repository button at the bottom of the screen.
-<br>In this step we follow Etter's principle of helping others write by making a public GitHub repository.
+In this step we follow Etter's principle of helping others write by making a public GitHub repository.
 Which allows anyone with a GitHub account to add, edit or delete files within our repository.
 This way our users can help us maintain useful and up to date documentation.

 3. ### Build Website
     1. Click Add file > Upload files.